HughP/dnj-corpus/README.md

 #### Writing system,  orthographic, linguistic, and alphabet  descriptions for encoding of text in Eastern Dan version 2.6.

+No formal published writing system description exists for Eastern Dan.
+Several community oriented readers, offer alphabet and orthography level descriptions.
+Two forthcoming works do offer a formal linguistic description of the orthography, orthography testing, and a newly proposed orthography, but these works fail to provide details at the technical and writing system levels, focusing rather on the corespondences between linguistic units and typographical units.

-A short prose discussion is followed by a chart.
+In this section a short prose discussion is followed by a chart.
 Charts are followed by list presented in crucial ordering for tokenization.
 Note: the graphemes used here, with the exception of those recommended for special status by RFC3986 are presented because they are evidenced in the corpus.

 These definitions are observed:
 * An _alphabet_ is a list of characters used to encode a language.
 Alphabets usually have an order for pedagogical purposes, and for dictionary sorting purposes.
 * A _linguistic description_ would include phonetic or phonological details for the characters used in the encoding of the text.
-* A list of _phonemes_ is a list of unique and distinctive sound uints in a language.
+* A list of _phonemes_ is a list of unique and distinctive sound units in a language.
 Many times an alphabet is based on a list of phonemes.
-But to the extent that two characters are used together in a pattern to indicate that together they represent a phoneme then an alphabet might have fewer *letters*/components than a list of phonemes.
+But to the extent that two characters are used together in a pattern to indicate that together they represent a phoneme then an alphabet might have fewer *letters*/components than a list of phonemes in the same language.
-* A writing system description would include things like punctuation characters, usage of punctuation rules, casing correspondences, and casing rules, letters, numbers, and characters used in Internet use, with their Unicode code points used in technical encodings.
+* A writing system description would include things like punctuation characters, usage rules for punctuation marks, casing correspondences, usage rules for casing, letters, numbers, and characters used in Internet use, with their Unicode code points used in technical encodings.

 ##### Casing rules

-Casing rules appear to follow general French casing norms, with two noted exceptions.
+Based on data within the corpus, casing rules appear to follow general French casing norms, with two noted exceptions.

 1. The first word of a sentence is capitalized.
 2. Proper nouns are capitalized.